The Domestic Life: How to Avoid Common Pests

 Rodents can cause a lot of damage.
 They’re attracted to food and water, which means they’ll also be attracted to your home if you don’t keep it clean.
 Rodents are also an excellent source of disease transmission, so keeping your food and water clean is key when dealing with rodents.

 In addition to the problem that rodents pose for health reasons (and the fact that they’re hardy critters), there’s another reason we want them out of our homes: they carry diseases such as hantavirus or plague!
-And if one enters through an open window or door during warm weather months like spring/summertime/fall (or even winter), it’s likely that more will follow soon after due to their high body temperatures during these seasonal times—which means we have another issue on our hands: attracting new pests into our homes.
+And if one enters through an open window or door during warm weather months like spring/summertime/fall (or even winter), more will likely follow soon after due to their high body temperatures during these seasonal times—which means we have another issue on our hands: attracting new pests into our homes.

 How to naturally terminate pests